 Continuing our look at shared cultures, our panel reflect on technologies transferred with migration and Design of the public record.
 Thursday 15 October 2020.

-Scotland in Europe: shared Cultures through Design
+Scotland in Europe: Sharing Cultures by Design, January 2020

-Celebrating our shared material and object cultures, key speakers help explore a range of platforms on which to nourish Design links with Europe.
+Celebrating our shared material and object cultures, key speakers explore a range of platforms on which to nourish Design links with Europe.
 Thursday 16th January 2020.

 Design in a sustainable Scotland: how do we walk more lightly on the earth by design and use of materials?
 With an Expert Panel bringing international perspective to the debate in Scotland, join us to discuss the potential of material, community and the circular economy in designing a sustainable Scotland.

 Robin Harper, first Member of the Scottish Parliament to represent the Green Party, opens our Talk.

 Accra, the capital of Ghana is a city transformed by outside investment but one only need scratch the surface to find an ecosystem in crisis.